2026-27 General WMA Regulations

 - Colliding with, striking or bumping another vessel, object or person;

-- Operating while intoxicated or under the influence of any narcotic drug, barbiturate, or marijuana or while under any physical or mental disability so as to be incapable of operating safely under the circumstances;
+- Operating while intoxicated or under the influence of any drug, or while under any physical or mental disability which hinders safe operation;

 - Swerving at the last possible moment to avoid collision where correction reasonably could have been made earlier;